lokesh123-git/The-Food-Equation-Balancing-Demand-and-Pricing-with-Data-Driven-Forecasts/data/README.md

 ---

+### **Dataset Scope and Potential**

+The dataset utilized in this project provides a comprehensive view of food consumption patterns across 10 metropolitan regions and 90 food categories, offering valuable insights into urban markets.
+This dataset forms a robust foundation for analyzing trends, seasonal patterns, and price elasticity, ensuring wide-ranging coverage of consumer behavior.

+While the focus on 10 cities enables detailed and actionable insights, expanding the analysis to additional regions would enhance the scope and applicability of the findings.
+However, obtaining access to datasets for additional cities often requires permissions or collaborations with data providers and governmental organizations, as such data may be restricted or not publicly available.
+Overcoming this limitation could unlock new opportunities for broader and more impactful analyses.

+---
 ## License
 The datasets are publicly available under the respective licenses of the **Bureau of Labor Statistics (BLS)** and **USDA ERS**.
 Ensure compliance with their usage terms if repurposing the data.